 There are many, many versions of fried rice depending on what country its origins are from, the protein, fillings, and sauce.
 I’m a huge fan of Chinese fried rice with potherbs, but today I’m being adventurous and making Thai pineapple fried rice.
+Are you ready for a flavor explosion?

 **Helpful tips and common mistakes